You may think of stress as a bad thing — but it is actually a bodily response that has some benefits.

-Try to reframe stress as something that can be helpful.
-You might perceive losing your job as negative.
-“But sometimes losing your job can be the catalyst that you need to spur you on to doing what you really wanted to do,” Wright said.
+For example, you might perceive losing your job as negative.
+“But sometimes losing your job can be the catalyst that you need to spur you on to doing what you really wanted to do,” Wright says.
 “How we interpret events is really the critical component.
 If you’re always thinking from this lens that it’s bad, then it’s always going to be bad.”

-Beckjord agreed.
-“Once you start perceiving stress as something negative, it can quickly devolve into catastrophizing about it and leading to that feeling of overwhelm and that fight, flight or freeze response,” she said.
+Beckjord agrees.
+“Once you start perceiving stress as something negative, it can quickly devolve into catastrophizing about it and leading to that feeling of overwhelm and that fight, flight or freeze response,” she says.

 If you can think of it as something temporary, something you’ve overcome before, and your body’s way of telling you to pay attention, stress doesn’t feel so negative.